petersonjonath/personalwebpage/talks.md

 “Polemics and Power in Early Modern South Asia.”
 Stanford University.
 Stanford, CA. 2022.

 “The Limits of Exegesis in Early Modern South Asia.” *Practices of Commentary Collaborative Research Group*.
 University of Toronto.
 Toronto, ON.
 2020.

 "*Veda-Viplāvanam*, or How to Break the Rules in Early Modern Vedānta.” *Age of Vedānta Research Group.* Stanford University.
-Stanford, CA.
+Stanford, CA. 2019.
-2019.

-"*Khaṇḍana, Bhañjana, Dhikkāra*: Rhetorics of Religious Controversy in early-modern India.” *Institut Français de Pondichéry*.
+"*Khaṇḍana, Bhañjana, Dhikkāra*: Rhetorics of Religious Controversy in early-modern India.”
+Institut Français de Pondichéry.
 Puducherry, India.
 2018.

 ---
 ## conference papers
 ---

+"Reflections on the Yathoddeśa and Kāryakāla Problem in Sanskrit Linguistics."
+234th Annual Meeting of the AOS.
+Chicago, IL.
+2024.

 “The Poetics of Interreligious Love in Mughal Benares.”
 51st Annual Conference on South Asia.
 Madison, WI.
 2023.